Migrating Legacy Applications

 .gitignore

-- The environment variables defined here can be used in the application (e.g. in
+- The environment variables defined here can be used in the application (for example in

 console.json

-: this file contains the credentials set up through your App Builder project.- This file is also automatically included in
+: file containing credentials set up through your App Builder project.- This file is also automatically included in

 .gitignore

-.
-It is not intended be shared given the credentials and secrets listed. - This file can be downloaded directly from the Adobe Developer Console as well.
-You can retrieve it by going to a workspace, and clicking on the
+, and contains credentials and secrets not intended to be shared. - This file can be also downloaded directly from the Adobe Developer Console, by going to a workspace, and clicking the

 Download all